Lead Testing in Schools

 U.S. Environmental Protection Agency regulations require monitoring of lead and copper in drinking water at customer taps every three years.
 Our triennial Lead and Copper Studies, dating back to 1992, have consistently demonstrated that the City of San Diego is effectively controlling corrosion.

 In addition, the City of San Diego routinely tests over 100 samples per year from its drinking water and supply water for lead.
-Annually, the City provides a comprehensive drinking water quality report, also called the Consumer Confidence Report, to all water users in our service area.
+Annually, the City provides a comprehensive Drinking Water Quality Report, also called the Consumer Confidence Report, to all water users in our service area.
 This report includes the results of our triennial lead sampling of residences within the City of San Diego, as well as the results of many other required tests.
-The City’s most recent report can be found on the water quality reports page.
+The City’s most recent report can be found on the Drinking Water Quality Reports web page.

 How Lead Gets into Drinking Water